-A category I machine like the non-condensing version of the DynaFlame 85% efficient model can be operated with return water temperatures as low as 115°F (46°C) provided that the control algorithm is correct.
-Proper operation requires initial
+A category I machine like the non-condensing version of the DynaFlame® 85% efficient model can be operated with return water temperatures as low as 115°F (46°C) provided that the control algorithm is correct.
+Proper operation requires initial startup of the machine followed by ramp up to high fire.
+This sequence minimizes initial condensation and generates stack temperatures which dry up initial condensation in the vent.

-Category II machines like the near condensing version DynaFlame 88% efficient model (DFX) and the condensing DynaFlame 95% efficient can be operated down to 20% firing rate from initial startup.
+Category II machines like the near condensing version DynaFlame® 88% efficient model (DFX) and the condensing DynaFlame® 95% efficient can be operated down to 20% firing rate from initial startup.
 These machines must be operated with a return water temp of at least 130°F (55°C) to the primary heat exchanger in order to avoid condensation there.
 For these appliances condensation in the vent is not an issue because they are installed with a special venting system designed to withstand the corrosive action of condensate.